szufix/mapel/index.rst

 Print the matrix with distances
 -----------------------------
-**print_matrix** function is printing an array with average distances between each family of elections.
+**print_matrix** function is printing an array with average distances between each family of elections from a given experiment.

 ::